Estimote/Android-Fleet-Management-SDK/README.md

 <service android:name="com.estimote.sdk.BeaconService"
          android:exported="false"/>
 ```

-3. (optional) You can enable debug logging of the Estimote SDK by calling `com.estimote.sdk.utils.L.enableDebugLogging(true)`.
+(optional) You can enable debug logging of the Estimote SDK by calling `com.estimote.sdk.utils.L.enableDebugLogging(true)`.

 ## Usage and demos ##

 Demos are located in [Demos](https://github.com/Estimote/Android-SDK/tree/master/Demos) directory.
-You can easily build it with [Gradle](http://www.gradle.org/) by typing `gradlew installDebug` when your device is connected to computer.
+You can easily build it with [Gradle](http://www.gradle.org/) by typing `gradlew installDebug` in terminal when your device is connected to computer.

 Demos include samples for ranging beacons, monitoring beacons are calculating distance between beacon and the device.